Orlando may have won last year’s War on I-4, but does it defeat Tampa when it comes to where to live?

 And no, we’re not talking about the Gulf of Mexico.

-If you’re considering moving to either of these Central Florida cities, read on to see which one is right for you.
+If you’re considering moving to Orlando or Tampa, read on to see which one is right for you.

 Work is one of the biggest things to consider before moving to any new city.

-Both areas are big players in the tourism industry (with a bit more weight going towards Orlando), which means a plethora of hospitality jobs.
-But if you’re looking for something with a little more long-term potential, don’t fret.
+When it come to job industry, both Orlando and Tampa are big players in the tourism industry (with a bit more weight going toward Orlando of course), which means a plethora of hospitality jobs in both cities.
+But if you’re looking for something with a little more long-term potential and maybe less customer sevice, don’t fret.

-Orlando has an up-and-coming tech industry, thanks to Full Sail and Lockheed Martin.
+Orlando has an impressive tech industry, thanks to Full Sail and Lockheed Martin.
 It’s also a promising place to raise a startup, if you have more of the entrepreneurial spirit.